When is the best time to build a pool?

 Routing wide loads during construction season isn't easy

-The spring may be when inventory levels are at their highest but it is also the time when demand and transportation is at its messiest.
+The spring may be when inventory levels are at their highest, but it is also the time when demand and transportation is at its messiest.
 When the orange barrels go up on the highways, it's expected that DOT will require we take MUCH longer routes to avoid construction zones.
 Remember when you have a 15' - 16' wide load you can't just go anywhere.
 In 2009 all loads that went to northern Indiana from Columbus had to do so via Cincinnati -not exactly quick or cheap.
-It is also common for certain pools to be delayed due to stacking compatibility.
+It is also common for certain fiberglass pools to be delayed due to stacking compatibility.
 If the market demands styles and units not compatible with your model your load may wait – pushing your project later in the spring or even summer.
-In the fall and winter getting the pool we need is much more predictable.
+In the fall and winter getting the fiberglass pool we need is much more predictable.

-The reasons TO install in the fall and winter are the invert of the spring hassles.
+The reasons TO install a swimming pool in the fall and winter are the invert of the spring hassles.
 The weather is stable, equipment is readily available, material costs are down, fuel costs are down, and if you're wondering about the cold, remember "frozen isn't muddy!"
 We are happy to work in overalls!
 If avoiding all the potential headaches that spring can offer isn't enough for YOU to go fall install, how's this?
 IT'S CHEAPER TO INSTALL IN THE FALL.
 When demand for materials go down so does our cost.
 When overtime is off the table we have a decrease in production payroll.
-When the DOT does not require to go from Columbus to Cincinnati via DAYTON, our transportation costs go down.
-Add it all up and typically we expect a $1,000 to $2,500 decrease in the cost to install a pool.
+When the DOT does not require going from Columbus to Cincinnati via DAYTON, our transportation costs go down.
+Add it all up, and typically we expect a $1,000 to $2,500 decrease in the cost to install a pool.
 You will also avoid the 5% increase we usually experience from fall to the following spring in vendor cost increases.
 Depending on the price of precious metal and petroleum that can mean another $1,000 saved.
 For most people it just makes more sense for them to build in the off season, what about you?